NCC building class

 • Class 4 building only applies if it is the only dwelling in any commercial building, so NCC suggests the definition of “class 4 part of a building”.

-• Similar to class 2 sole-occupancy units, there are no elemental provisions (i.e. DtS provisions) for class 4 part of a building.
-Therefore, a performance solution must be applied to meet NCC performance requirements using NatHERS approved tools.
-[NCC 2019 Vol 1.0, Section J, Part J1, J1.1]
+• Similar to class 2 sole-occupancy units, under NCC 2022, holistic elemental provisions (i.e. DtS provisions) have been presented for class 4 part of a building.
+Also, these buildings can use a performance solution that must be applied to meet NCC performance requirements using NatHERS-approved tools.
+[NCC 2022 Vol 1.0, Section J, Part J1V5]

 Definition: An office building used for commercial or professional purposes.